parkouss/funq/README.rst

 Known restrictions
 ==================

-Funq currently only works with python >= 2.7, Qt4, and on GNU/Linux.
+Funq currently only works with python >= 2.7, Qt4 (Qt5 support is
+experimental but seems to work pretty well), and on GNU/Linux.

 The server is currently not compatible with python3, but the client is and so tests may be written in python 3.